 SWAPP is a partnership programme between parents and their child’s setting or school that aims to build an understanding of autism and the challenges and delights it can present.

 The programme aims to empower families and staff who are closely involved in supporting a child or young person on the autistic spectrum.

 Sessions cover all aspects of autism including communication, sensory issues and behaviour.

 Who is SWAPP for?

 SWAPP is for families of children and young people with autism from preschool age to school year 13.
 Families must be Wiltshire residents i.e. live in areas governed by Wiltshire Local Authority.
-A member of staff from the child or young person’s setting/school is encouraged to attend whenever possible in order to develop a consistent approach around the child or young person.
+A member of staff from the child or young person’s setting/school is encouraged to attend whenever possible to develop a consistent approach around the child or young person.
 Children and young people themselves do not attend sessions.

-- SWAPP 1 is for families of children in early year’s settings and reception classes and uses a programme designed by professionals who are experienced with supporting children in this age group.
+SWAPP 1 is for families of children in early year’s settings and reception classes and uses a programme designed by professionals who are experienced with supporting children in this age group.

 Does my child have to have a diagnosis of autism?